 Some offspring about two weeks out of the water.

-Here, a particularly nice offspring with aberrant patterns,
+Here, a particularly nice frog with aberrant patterns,

-Here is the terrarium that my frogs are housed in year round.
+This is the terrarium that my frogs are housed in year round.
 Some people use rain chambers to breed, but I find this easier as there is no transition or need to create two terrariums.
-The bottom can be flooded or drained as necessary.
+The bottom can be flooded or drained as necessary, and they will breed more or less continuously throughout the year in this setup.